-Employer contributions to the Municipal Pension Plan of \$34.4 million (2019 - \$31.9 million) were expensed during the year.
+Employer contributions to the Municipal Pension Plan of \$36.9 million (2020 - \$34.4 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of the plan funding.
 The most recent actuarial valuation for the plan at December 31, 2018, indicated a surplus of approximately \$2,866 million.
 The actuary does not attribute portions of the unfunded liability/surplus to individual employers.
-The plan covers approximately 205,000 active members, of which approximately 7,137 are employees of the Authority.
+The plan covers approximately 213,000 active members, of which approximately 7,726 are employees of the Authority.
 The next expected actuarial valuation date will be as of December 31, 2021 with results available in 2022.

-Employer contributions to the Public Service Pension Plan of \$0.254 million (2019 - \$0.308 million) were expensed during the year.
+Employer contributions to the Public Service Pension Plan of \$0.2 million (2020 - \$0.3 million) were expensed during the year.
 Every three years an actuarial valuation is performed to assess the financial position of the plan and the adequacy of the plan funding.
-The most recent actuarial valuation for the plan at March 31, 2017, indicated a surplus of approximately \$1,896 million.
+The most recent actuarial valuation for the plan at March 31, 2020, indicated a surplus of approximately \$2.667 million.
 The actuary does not attribute portions of the unfunded liability/surplus to individual employers.
-The plan covers approximately 64,000 active members, of which approximately 33 are employees of the Authority.
-The next actuarial valuation date will be as of March 31, 2020 with results available in early 2021.
+The plan covers approximately 67,000 active members, of which approximately 28 are employees of the Authority.
+The next actuarial valuation date will be as of March 31, 2023.